Ryan Polley, Director

 - (617) 358-0755

-The Terrier offense finished second in the Patriot League and was among the top 30 in the country at 10.76 goals per game.
+In Silipo's debut season in 2017, the Terrier offense finished second in the Patriot League and was among the top 30 in the country at 10.76 goals per game.
 Not only did the Terriers find the back of the net often but they were one of the most efficient teams in the NCAA, boasting the top shot percentage in the Patriot League at 31.6 percent, which was 15th-best in the country.
 BU also finished 18th in the nation and second in the conference with an average of 6.59 assists per game.

 Two Terrier attackers and one midfielder earned All-Patriot League honors, including unanimous first-team selection Cal Dearth.
 Dearth thrived under Silipo, setting the single-season program record for goals (38) and points (57).
 Jack Wilson was a second-team honoree at attack while Brendan Homire garnered a second-team selection at midfield.